EHR2Path: Comprehensive Pathway-Level Modeling of Longitudinal Patient Trajectories from Multimodal Electronic Health Records: Results and Discussion

-While our primary focus is on trajectory simulation, we also investigate the adaptability of our model as a foundation for outcome prediction tasks through targeted fine-tuning.
-We report results for Specialized Pathway Fine-Tuning (E2P-FT-P) and Outcome-Oriented Fine-Tuning (E2P-FT-O), and the specialized outcome prediction models MEME \citep{lee2024emergency} and REMed \citep{pmlr-v252-kim24a} in \cref{tab:sim-part2}.
-Both fine-tuning strategies demonstrate the model's ability to effectively specialize for specific outcomes, with the outcome fine-tuning outperforming pathway fine-tuning at the cost of of lacking intermediate outcomes.
+While EHR2Path is designed primarily as a pathway simulator, many clinical applications ultimately require concise outcome predictions: whether a patient will be admitted, what their discharge diagnosis will be, or whether they are at imminent risk of deterioration or discharge from the ICU.
+We therefore test whether EHR2Path can serve as a general-purpose foundation model for such outcome tasks via task-specific fine-tuning.
+We report results for Specialized Pathway Fine-Tuning (E2P-FT-P) and Outcome-Oriented Fine-Tuning (E2P-FT-O), and the specialized outcome prediction models MEME \citep{lee2024emergency} and REMed \citep{kim2023general} in \cref{tab:sim-part2}.
+Both fine-tuning strategies demonstrate the model's ability to effectively specialize for specific outcomes, with the outcome fine-tuning outperforming pathway fine-tuning at the cost of lacking intermediate outcomes.
 Compared to the baselines, EHR2Path-FT-O outperforms in three of four tasks.
 These findings underscore the versatility of our approach beyond trajectory prediction, highlighting its potential as a robust foundation for a wide range of EHR-based prediction tasks.
+Considering sensitivity and specificity, our strongest outcome model, E2P-FT-O, shows a favorable trade-off between sensitivity and specificity across tasks.
+It achieves the strongest ED admission performance and substantially improves ICU mortality detection over pathway fine-tuning.
+Compared to REMed, which attains much lower sensitivity but perfect specificity, E2P-FT-O provides a more balanced mortality detection trade-off while retaining high specificity.
+For ICU imminent discharge, REMed remains strongest overall, though E2P-FT-O has competitive results.